Complete Guide to Route Optimization for Garbage Trucks

 One of the biggest issues in waste collection is the fuel consumption that occurs when routes are inefficient and drivers have to circle around or even double back to check off all their stops.

-Coupled with traffic issues, this means a lot more idling time, which is a significant contributor to fuel consumption for garbage trucks.
-Garbage trucks are already not particularly fuel efficient, so inefficient use means more time and money spent filling up at fueling stations.
+Coupled with traffic issues, it results in a lot more idling time, which is a significant contributor to fuel consumption for garbage trucks.
+Garbage trucks are already not particularly fuel-efficient, so inefficient use means more time and money spent filling up at fueling stations.

 High Maintenance Costs

 The more trucks you have and the more distance they cover, the higher your maintenance costs will be.
-This is especially true because of the start-stop nature of garbage trucks that can put a strain on the vehicle.
+This is especially true because of the start-stop nature of garbage trucks that puts a strain on the vehicle.

 You also have to keep track of when each vehicle was last serviced and when it’s due for maintenance.
 It can be hard to manage this information amongst everything else, and then you have to work out how to adjust your routes while that vehicle is out for maintenance.